 The Mainstream Laptop

-Mainstream laptops run faster than an entry-level laptop and feature better design.
+Mainstream laptops run faster than an entry-level laptop and feature better design and build quality.
 Faster processors and more memory mean you can do more without your computer struggling to keep up, and you won’t have to replace your computer quite as fast.
-View Mainstream Laptops
+View Laptops.

 The Desktop Replacement

 Everyone likes the performance of a desktop but most aren’t thrilled with the size.
 Desktop replacement laptops feature large 17 inch screens, faster processors, and better speakers.
 This is not a computer that you would want to move often (unless you have a backpack or a chiropractor), but if you won’t be carrying it you will enjoy the larger screen and performance.

 The Gaming Laptop